maricarmartin/Git-Food/README.md

 # Git-Food
-A user-friendly interface to find a restaurant with different cuisine within driving or walking distance.
+A user-friendly interface to find restaurants of specified cuisines within driving or walking distance.

 # Git-Food